Date: 9 January 2018 Time: 5:00pm - 6:30pm Location: Saltaire, Middlesbrough, York, Newcastle, Wakefield

-These events run from 5.00pm until 6.30pm at Saltaire, Middlesbrough, Newcastle, Scarborough and York you are welcome to drop in during these times.
+These events run from 5.00pm until 6.30pm at Saltaire, Middlesbrough, Newcastle, Wakefield and York you are welcome to drop in during these times.
 If you would like to attend an Information Evening please complete the form on the right and click the submit button.

 Our first Taster Event will take place on the 8th October with Land and Wildlife (Countryside and Game) from 11:30am - 1pm giving you the opportunity to experience the subject with a practical session led by our teaching staff.

 Sign up for the taster in Land and Wildlife or one of our other FE Courses here https://www.askham-bryan.ac.uk/students/come-and-see-us/taster-days-1

 The key to a successful first year of college is…

 Following our Top Tips! 😄